 If you're taking \$50,000 out of a \$1,000,000 portfolio every year in withdrawals, you're more likely to deplete it if your rate of return is too low.
+You'd need a 5.3% total rate of return every year just to keep your balance the same and that's before you factor in inflation.
 If you're worried about having "safe" investments, consider the greatest danger lies in running out of money because of a low rate of return over the lifetime of your investments.